Face Lift After The Procedure

 - Or, if you feel that anything might be wrong.

 The evening after surgery it is important to look if one side of the face is more firm and swollen than the other.
-This might represent a blood collection; Dr. Cruise should be informed about it immediately.
+This might represent a blood collection; Joseph T Cruise, MD should be informed about it immediately.

 POST-OP VISITS AND CARE SUMMARY